Kirill-Bugaev/vim-termdebug-easymaps/README.md

 # termdebug-easymaps
-Wrapper for Vim TermDebug plugin which sets temporary key maps for source buffers during debug that makes debug procedure in Vim fast and easy.
+Wrapper for Vim TermDebug plugin which sets temporary key maps for source code buffers during debug that makes debug procedure in Vim fast and easy.

 ## Introduction
 Before use this plugin I recommend to replace native Vim TermDebug plugin with [patched TermDebug][].